History of Chris Benoit in Timeline

 In 1994, Chris Benoit won the inaugural Super J-Cup tournament, defeating Black Tiger, Gedo, and The Great Sasuke in the finals.

-In early 1994, Chris Benoit worked for NWA New Jersey, where he defeated Jerry Lawler and fought Terry Funk to a double count out.
+In 1994, Chris Benoit worked in Australia and CMLL in Mexico, and for NWA New Jersey where he defeated Jerry Lawler, and fought Terry Funk to a double count out.

 February 1995: Wins ECW World Tag Team Championship

-In February 1995, Chris Benoit and Dean Malenko won the ECW World Tag Team Championship from Sabu and The Tazmaniac at Return of the Funker.
-They were then initiated into the Triple Threat stable.
+In February 1995, Chris Benoit and Dean Malenko won the ECW World Tag Team Championship from Sabu and The Tazmaniac at Return of the Funker and became part of the Triple Threat stable.

-In June 1995, Chris Benoit, while under contract with ECW, participated in three dark matches, losing to Bob Holly, Adam Bomb, and Owen Hart.
+In June 1995, while under contract with ECW, Chris Benoit worked in three dark matches in WWF, losing to Bob Holly, Adam Bomb and Owen Hart.

-In August 1995, Chris Benoit was forced to leave ECW after his work visa expired.
+In August 1995, Chris Benoit was forced to leave ECW due to his work visa expiring, leading him to tour Japan until WCW called.

-October 1995: Returns to WCW as "Canadian Crippler Chris Benoit"
+October 1995: Return to WCW and "Canadian Crippler" Name

-In October 1995, Chris Benoit returned to WCW, and WCW modified his ring name to "Canadian Crippler Chris Benoit".
+In October 1995, after his time in ECW, Chris Benoit returned to WCW, and his ring name was modified to "Canadian Crippler Chris Benoit."

 1995: Induction into Stampede Wrestling Hall of Fame

-In 1995, Chris Benoit was inducted into the Stampede Wrestling Hall of Fame.
+In 1995, Chris Benoit was inducted into the Stampede Wrestling Hall of Fame, recognizing his contributions to the sport.

 1995: Wins Best of the Super Juniors Tournament Again